Dividends

 For details about extended-hours and overnight trading, check out Extended-hours trading and Robinhood 24 Hour Market.

 Sometimes we may have to reverse a dividend after you have received payment.
+Keep this in mind when investing with early dividend payments.
 If this occurs, you can view the reversed dividend in History → Dividends.
 You can select any reversed dividend for more information.

 The following are some of the most common dividend reversal scenarios